- Fee assured

 Please call the Bupa Eye Care team to find out more about and to pre-authorise your treatment on 0345 600 7267.

 Lydia Chang graduated from the Royal Free Hospital School of Medicine, London University in 1991.
-She completed her post-graduate training in ophthalmology at Moorfields Eye Hospital and the Western Eye Hospital in London.
+She completed her ophthalmology post-graduate training at Moorfields Eye Hospital and the Western Eye Hospital in London.
 She completed her glaucoma fellowship at Moorfields Eye Hospital in 2007.

 1. Cataract surgery